Skip Ribbon Commands

 Ages & Stages

-As a grandparent, your role can be especially important in the lives of not only your newborn grandchild and his parents, but also the other children in the family.
+As a grandparent, your role can be especially important in the lives of not only your newborn grandchild and their parents, but also the other children in the family.

 Make sure you pay plenty of attention to the older sibling(s), who might feel a little neglected with all the attention showered on the baby.
-You can serve as a "pinch hitter" when the new parents are adjusting to their infant by planning some special activities just for you and the baby's older brother(s) or sister(s).
-For example, make time for the sibling(s) with:
+You can serve as a "pinch hitter" when the new parents are adjusting to their new infant by planning some special activities just for you and the baby's older brother(s) or sister(s).

-• Trips to the store or other activities
+• Trips to the store or movie theater

 Last Updated